KseniaSOS/sweet-code-blog/README.md

 ### PEP Validation

 The Python code was tested using the [CI Python Linter](https://pep8ci.herokuapp.com/).
+I have tested the following Python files:

+* admin.py - No errors or warnings reported
+* forms.py - No errors or warnings reported
+* models.py - No errors or warnings reported
+* urls.py - No errors or warnings reported
+* views.py - No errors or warnings reported

 <details><summary><b>PEP8 Validation Result</b></summary>